pudding-art/pudding-art/README.md

-### Hi there 👋
+                                 ### > Hi there 👋, I'm a tenth-level scholar of Betty Sun.

 <!--
-**pudding-art/pudding-art** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**pudding-art/pudding-art** is a  _special_  repository because its `README.md` (this file) appears on your GitHub profile.-->

-Here are some ideas to get you started:
+                                            「✨I'm a **Programming Rookie**✨」

+                                        「I like literature, reading and travelling」

+Although I was not interested in it at the beginning, luckily I slowly fell in love with it💻👨‍💻

+Maybe someday in the future I will be a chief software architect.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently studing in NUDT👨‍🏛
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning computer architecture and high performance computing
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about balabalabala
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: her
 - ⚡ Fun fact: ...
--->